louis-lau/DuckyAPI/README.md

+__NOTE:__ This project is still a work in progress.
+You can already check it out if you're curious, but I can't guarantee it will work out for you.
+For example, the API endpoint for creating new API users currently isn't protected.

 # DuckyAPI

 API that interacts with the [WildDuck](https://github.com/nodemailer/wildduck) API.
+Mostly built as a backend to [DuckyPanel](https://github.com/louis-lau/DuckyPanel).

 ![We need to go deeper](docs/images/deeper.jpg)